-The final stage of the Giro d’Italia 2014 is a 172 km flat stage from Gemona Del Friuli to Trieste.
+The final stage of this year’s Italian Grand Tour, Giro d’Italia 2014 stage 21 is a 172 km flat stage from Gemona Del Friuli to Trieste.

 Table of Contents

 - START-FINISH: Gemona Del Friuli (215m) > Trieste (3m)

 Previous stage: Giro d’Italia 2014 Stage 20 details

 Giro d’Italia 2014 stage 21 start: Gemona del Friuli

 Gemona del Friuli is a comune (municipality) in the Province of Udine in the Italian region Friuli-Venezia Giulia, located about 90 kilometres (56 miles) northwest of Trieste and about 25 km (16 mi) northwest of Udine.Gemona’s main attraction is the medieval cathedral (Duomo), dating to the 14th century, with its massive campanile (freestanding bell tower) of the same period.

 Monuments and places of interest